800-942-7123 Call Now Book a Free Inspection

 Give us a call to get started with a free pest inspection!

 Birds are a vector for disease.
 Their feathers, droppings, and nests can all contain potentially dangerous pathogens.
-Birds are confirmed to carry and transmit human-communicable diseases, including Cryptococcosis, Histoplasmosis, and Psittacosis.
+Birds are confirmed to carry and transmit diseases to humans, including Cryptococcosis, Histoplasmosis, and Psittacosis.

 Some seabirds and scavengers have developed olfactory senses, but most birds don’t have a strong sense of smell.
 They locate food primarily through sight.

-No. Birds don’t produce urine and instead excrete uric acid as a white paste through their cloaca.
-You’ve probably seen this or your windshield.
+Birds also don’t produce urine and instead excrete uric acid as a white paste through their cloaca, which can damage your property.